KushikMishra/Responsive-Restaurant-Website/README.md

 JavaScript for dynamic behavior
 <h2>Getting Started</h2>
 To run this project, simply clone or download the repository and open the index.html file in a browser.
 The website should be fully functional and ready to use.
-Or simply just click on this link https://nikhilraikwar.github.io/restaurant.github.io/
+Or simply just click on this link https://github.com/KushikMishra

-<h2>Contributions</h2>
-This project is open to contributions and suggestions.
-If you would like to contribute or have any ideas for improvements, feel free to fork the repository and create a pull request.

-<h2>Follow for More</h2>
-Don't forget to follow the account for more projects like this!